School of Economics

 I generally teach Principles of Microeconomics, Intermediate Microeconomic Theory, Health Economics and Senior Capstone.

-While working with students, I follow best practices developed by the American Economic Association for Building a More Diverse, Inclusive, and Productive Profession (Bayer et al., 2019).
+When working with students, I embrace the best practices developed by the American Economic Association for Building a More Diverse, Inclusive, and Productive Profession (Bayer et al., 2019).
 In short, I strive to: build knowledge about economics and the variety of careers that are possible; ensure that course content is relevant to diverse students; use active learning and other inclusive teaching methods; foster a sense of belonging; and help students understand the learning process.

 Bayer, A., Kalemli-Özcan, Ş., Pande, R., Rouse, C.E., Smith, A.A.
 Jr., Suárez Serrato, J.C. and Wilcox, D.W.
 (2019).
 Best Practices for Economists: Building a More Diverse, Inclusive, and Productive Profession.
 American Economic Association. https://www.aeaweb.org/resources/best-practices.